veidenbaums/stokercloud/README.md

-# homeassistant-stokercloud

-This is an integration between Home Assistant and stokercloud.dk
+# StokerCloud Write (custom integration)

+Home Assistant integration for StokerCloud with **write (set temperature)** capability.
+This is a fork of Kristian Oellegaard's original integration with added control support.

 # Install